 Observe that the leftmost pushout above \emph{is} a boundary complement: the input-output partition is correct.
 Still, the rewriting step cannot be mimicked at the syntactic level using rewriting modulo the SMC laws.
 That is because, in order to apply our rule, we need to deform the diagram such that $e_3$ occurs outside of the left-hand side.
 This requires moving $e_3$ either before or after the occurence of the left-hand side in the larger expression, but both of these possibilities require a feedback loop

-Hence, if the category does not have at least a traced symmetric monoidal structure, there is no way to apply the rule. \end{example}
+Hence, if the category does not have at least a traced symmetric monoidal structure~\cite{Joyal_tracedcategories}, there is no way to apply the rule. \end{example}

-The source of the problem in Example~\ref{ex:unsound} is the fact that the image of the matching $f$ forms a non-convex, ``U-shaped'' sub-graph of the target graph.
-In other words, we can identify a forward-directed path of hyperedges that goes out of the image of $f$ and back inside again.
+The source of the problem in Example~\ref{ex:unsound} is the fact that the image of the match $f$ forms a non-convex, ``U-shaped'' sub-graph of the target graph.
+In other words, we identify a forward-directed path of hyperedges going out of the image of $f$ and back inside again.
 Hyperedges in such a path (namely $e_3$ in the example) cause obstructions to rewriting in an SMC.
-Hence, we introduce the notion of \emph{convex} matchings, which forbid forward-directed paths from outputs to inputs.
+Hence, we introduce the notion of \emph{convex} matches, which forbid forward-directed paths from outputs to inputs.